parkyw1206/parkyw1206/README.md

 - 🌱 I’m currently working in Fasoo, which is the best data security comapny in South Korea.
 - 💞️ I can do Typescript, Javascript, React, Storybook, Redux, Mobx, and C++.
 - 📫 How to reach me ... send a mail to "parkyw1206@gmail.com"
-- 👍 Want to se my portfolio.. https://parkyw1206.github.io/
+- 👍 Need more information about me?
+Come to my portfolio, https://parkyw1206.github.io/